 The land of fire and ice is full of contrasts.
 From above you will have the best perspective from which to admire the extremities as they coexist.

 Steam rising up from a geothermal site in the middle of a glacier.
-Black lava flows stretching over the colorful landscape.
-A vibrantly green mountain towering in the middle of the black desert.
-Hot springs bubbling in a snowfield.
+Black lava flows stretch over the colorful landscape.
+A vibrantly green mountain towering in the middle of the black desert and hot springs bubbling in a snowfield.
 Seeing all of these extraordinary natural phenomena from a helicopter is something that everybody dreams of!

-This is not only the most time effective way of exploring Iceland but also ensures the most mind-blowing views and the greatest adrenaline boost whilst you sit comfortably and glide through the air.
+This is not only the most time-effective way of exploring Iceland but also ensures the most mind-blowing views and the greatest adrenaline boost whilst you sit comfortably and glide through the air.

-You can also have access areas that are unreachable from the ground, such as over volcanoes or the most deserted parts of the Highlands.
+You can also access areas that are unreachable from the ground, such as over volcanoes or the most deserted parts of the Highlands.
 The absolute superior experience of leaving the crowds and the beaten roads behind will definitely leave you speechless!

 As weather conditions are beyond our control, some flexibility is required when booking a helicopter tour.
 If the conditions are poor and your flight is canceled, you can either request a full refund or reschedule your flight for another day at no additional cost.